-- Certain railroad and airline employees; - Certain higher ed employees: - College/university students who are employed part-time by their school (conditions apply); or - Some short-term, temporary employees of institutions of higher education (conditions apply). - Collective bargaining-covered (union) construction work - Collective bargaining-covered (union) package transportation and delivery (domestic and international freight) - ✤ If an explicit exemption is not listed in the Act, that employer/employee is most likely covered.
+- Certain railroad and airline employees; - Certain higher ed employees: - College/university students who are employed part-time by their school (conditions apply); or - Some short-term, temporary employees of institutions of higher education (conditions apply). - Collective bargaining-covered (union) construction work - Collective bargaining-covered (union) package transportation and delivery (domestic and international freight)

+If an explicit exemption is not listed in the Act, that employer/employee is most likely covered and entitled to earn and use paid leave under PLAWA.